 The name Veneta Lumi says it all: lights made in the Veneto region in the north of Italy.
 The capital and the largest city is Venice.

 Not much is found about the Veneta Lumi company.
-It was active from the late 1970s until the 1990s.
-They produced many lamps in the at that time very popular Memphis style, made famous by Ettore Sottsass.
-They used the name Veneta Lumi, but also Laguna Light in the 90s, also referring to Venice.
+It was active from the late seventies until the nineties.
+They produced many lamps in the at the eighties very popular Memphis style, made famous by Ettore Sottsass.
+In the beginning the name was Nuova Veneta Lumi.
+Nuova = new.
+It became Veneta Lumi in the late eighties.
+They also used the name Laguna Light in the nineties, also referring to Venice.

 All the electric parts are made by VLM Components.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.
 You can find them over here.
 VLM is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.